axieinfinity/bridge-v2/README.md

 Bridge v2 is the second version of [bridge](https://github.com/axieinfinity/bridge) which is used for validators and relayers to listen to events triggered from Ronin or other chains connected to Ronin (eg: Ethereum).
 There are two mains
 features:
-- Listen to trusted nodes on Ronin (it currently changes in every epoch - `1 day`) and relay it into Ethereum.
+- Voting and relaying bridge operators (it currently changes in every period - `1 day`).
 - Listen to deposit and withdraw request on Ronin/Ethereum and relay it to the others.

 # How to run